ESMValGroup/ESMValTool/doc/doc_D73/source/reporting.rst

 * Automatic production of a short HTML5 report with a simple "Home" site and tabs for different diagnostic blocks or tag combinations.
 * A print tab for easy conversion to PDF format.
+* Currently, only specific data format can be processed (png, jpg, jpeg, tiff).
 * The reports are responsive to scaling of the browser window.
 * The reports can be reached and presented within the same network via IP and port number (e.g.: 127.0.0.1:5000).
+* Reports use a defined sorting algorithm to provide a usefull arrangement of results.

 Known issues:

 * Currently, not all (irregular) errors might be caught and show adequate information to prevent them.
-* The flask app is not the most stable server for the site.
+* The flask app is not the most stable server for the site and might break.
+* Various data formats need to be incorporated (e.g. csv, pdf).

 Requirements